Plain City in Union County, Ohio — The American Midwest (Great Lakes)

 Location.
 40° 7.459′ N, 83° 16.324′ W. Marker is in Plain City, Ohio, in Union County.
 Marker is at the intersection of U.S. 42 and Ohio Route 736, on the right when traveling south on U.S. 42.
+Marker is next to bridge over Big Darby River, next to township rest area.
 Touch for map.
-Marker is next to bridge over Big Darby River, next to township rest area.
 Marker is in this post office area: Plain City OH 43064, United States of America.
+Touch for directions.

 Related marker.
 Click here for another marker that is related to this marker.
 A marker for Jonathan Alder, mentioned above.